 The Affordable Housing Entry Cost Assistance Program is designed to encourage and assist low and moderate income households in Beltrami County to become homeowners.
 The program is in the form of a deferred loan up to $7,500, based on need and to be used for down payment and.or closing costs.

 Affordable New Construction:

-Beltrami County HRA has reinstituted the affordable new construction program to construct modest homes available for sale, to low and moderate income households in Beltrami County.
-The homes are currently being constructed by private contractors in the City of Bemidji.
-Click Here to see a listing of the homes that are currently available for purchase.
+The Beltrami County HRA has an affordable new construction program to construct modest homes available for sale, to low and moderate income households in Beltrami County.
+The homes are currently being constructed by private contractors in Beltrami County.

 Village of Hope:

 The Village of Hope is an emergency facility developed by Ours to Serve House of Hospitality.
 The Village of Hope provides shelter to low income homeless families in and around Beltrami County.

 - Orlando Alamono, Chairman

 - Travis Barnes, Vice Chair